adamdickinson/react-fields/README.md

 ### Why are we using state?

 Bring on the state vs store debate!
-We enjoy a good argument about whether state or a store (ie. redux) should be used to facilitate processes, though the consensus seems to be that if the data is transient - if we're expecting it to change constantly - it belongs in state.
+We enjoy a good argument about whether state or a store (eg. redux) should be used to facilitate processes, though the consensus seems to be that if the data is transient - if we're expecting it to change constantly - it belongs in state.

 The best example is an `<input>` field.
-It retains its value in its own DOM state, because that value only has meaning once something else (ie. a form, or a script) requests the value.
+It retains its value in its own DOM state, because that value only has meaning once something else (eg. a form, or a script) requests the value.
 Until then, it's still work in progress.

 In much the same way, our FieldContainer has no meaning until the form is